RileyLeff/sapflux/planning/writeups/03_transaction_workflow.md

 1.  **Acquire the Queue Lock**: The orchestrator guarantees serialized execution by taking an advisory lock before any work begins.
 2.  **Register the Attempt**: A fresh `transaction_id` is generated and a row is inserted into `transactions` with `outcome = 'PENDING'` and a stub receipt (e.g., manifest digest).
 This happens outside of any explicit DB transaction so the ID is immediately usable as a foreign key.
 3.  **Preflight Validation (Read-Only)**: The manifest is parsed and validated in dependency order without opening a database transaction.
-    *   For each `add`/`update`: The system checks selectors, uniqueness, foreign keys, and overlap constraints.
+    *   For each `add`/`update`: The system checks selectors, uniqueness, foreign keys, time-range overlap/adjacency (for deployments and datalogger aliases), GeoJSON validity, and timezone correctness.
 Failures short-circuit with an immediate `REJECTED` outcome and no database mutations.
     *   For each new `file`: The engine computes its `blake3` hash, checks for duplicates, and executes every active parser in memory.
 Parser failures are recorded per attempt.
 A file that never parses is marked for rejection but does not invalidate the manifest if metadata remains valid.
 4.  **Mutating Phase**: If preflight succeeds, the engine opens a database transaction.
     *   All metadata inserts/updates execute first.